 Who are the easiest mid lane champions to climb with?

-Malzahar and Ahri are the easiest mid lane champions to climb with in Season 26.
-Malzahar has a straightforward kill pattern and strong wave control.
-Ahri has high mobility and consistent output without demanding precise mechanics.
+Syndra and Ahri are the easiest mid lane champions to climb with in patch 26.13.
+Syndra is the go-to blind-pick mage with a kill-confirm ultimate; Ahri has high mobility without demanding precise mechanics.

 What mid laners counter Yasuo?

 Malzahar hard counters Yasuo — his R suppression bypasses Wind Wall entirely.
-Ahri’s E charm also works through Wind Wall.
-Ranged poke champions (Orianna, Xerath) can chip him down before he reaches melee range.
+Ahri's E charm also works through Wind Wall.
+Ranged poke champions chip him down before he reaches melee range.